When do I get a deregistration certificate?

 Why do I need a German deregistration confirmation?

-If you plan to leave the country, deregistration is mandatory by German law.
+So if you plan to leave the country, deregistration is mandatory by German law.
 The deregistration certificate not only serves as proof that you are no longer registered in Germany but must also be presented, for example, to terminate contracts and to exempt yourself from tax liability.
 In addition, the deregistration confirmation is proof for the social security system, such as the health insurance funds and pension insurance funds, that you no longer have to make compulsory contributions.

 Be sure to keep the deregistration certificate when applying for the following from abroad: